-Ransomware is one of the most effective strategies for attacking businesses, critical infrastructures and individuals.
-This type of malware infects computers and prohibits or severely restricts users or external software from accessing devices or entire systems until ransom demands have been met.
+Ransomware is one of the most effective strategies for attacking businesses, critical infrastructure and individuals.
+This type of malware infects computers and prohibits or severely restricts users and external software from accessing devices or entire systems until ransom demands are met.

-To understand the concept, let's look at the four types of ransomware, along with examples of specific ransomware strains and their effect on the security landscape.
+To understand the concept, let's look at various types of ransomware and then a timeline with examples of specific ransomware strains and their effect on the security landscape.

 Types of ransomware

 - Locker ransomware blocks access to computer systems entirely.
 This variant uses social engineering techniques and compromised credentials to infiltrate systems.
-Once inside, threat actors block users from accessing the system until a ransom is paid.
+Once inside, threat actors block users from accessing systems until a ransom is paid.
 A pop-up on the victim's screen may appear saying, "Your computer was used to visit websites with illegal content.
-To unlock your computer, you must pay a $100 fine," or "Your computer has been infected with a virus.
+To unlock your computer, you must pay a $100 fine," or, "Your computer has been infected with a virus.
 Click here to resolve the issue."

 - Crypto ransomware is more common and widespread than locker ransomware.
 It encrypts all or some files on a computer and demands a ransom from the victim in exchange for a decryption key.
 Some newer variants also infect shared, networked and cloud drives.
 Crypto ransomware spreads through various means, including malicious emails, websites and downloads.

 - Double extortion ransomware encrypts files and exports data to blackmail victims into paying a ransom.
 With double extortion ransomware, attackers threaten to publish stolen data if their demands are not met.
-This means that, even if a victim can restore their data from backup, the attacker still has power over them.
-However, paying the ransom does not guarantee protection of the data either, as the attackers have access to the stolen data.
+This means that, even if victims can restore their data from backup, the attacker still has power over them.
+Paying the ransom doesn't guarantee protection of the data because the attackers still possess the stolen data.